Jelberg/node-crypto-payments-challenge/README.md

 ├───loaders // App bootstrappers
 │ database.ts // Database initializer
 │ index.ts
-│ loader_clients.ts // Registers clients from the clients.json file into the database
 │ loader_transactions.ts // Loads transaction files from the 'files' folder (root of the project) │
 └───utils // Function validations